-U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES Administration for Children and Families Community Services Block Grant (CSBG)

-Individual and Community Income Eligibility Requirements 12.1.
+U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES Administration for Children and Families Community Services Block Grant (CSBG) Form Approved OMB No: 0970-0382 Expires:06/30/2021 SECTION 12 Individual and Community Income Eligibility Requirements 12.1.
 Required Income Eligibility: Provide the income eligibility threshold for services in the state.
-[Check one item below.] © 125% of the HHS poverty line 0% [Response Option: numeric field] 12.1a.
-Income Eligibility Policy and Procedures: Describe any state policy and/or procedures for income eligibility, such as treatment of income and family/household composition.
-Excerpt from manual: Client eligibility for direct CSBG services is based upon income level.
-The State of NorthDakota, as permitted by Section 673(2) of the CSBG Act, has always established the eligible income level for CSBG services at 125% of the official poverty line as defined by the Secretary of the Department of Health and Human Services based on information provided by the Office of Management and Budget 12.2.
-Income Eligibility for General/Short-Term Services: Describe how the state ensures eligible entities generally verify income eligibility for those services with limited in-take procedures (where individual income verification is not possible or practical), An example of these services is emergency food assistance.

-Exceptions to the eligibility criteria could include food pantries, donations centers, assistive equipment items that are donated to the agency to be donated to eligible clients of the agency.
-If an individual needs food or assistive equipment and the entity has it available, a client should not be prevented from accessing because they don't meet the guidelines.
-Clients who claims no income must sign and date a self- declaration form attesting to the fact.
-The eligibility worker must also sign and date that form.

-12.3.
-Community-targeted Services: Describe how the state ensures eligible entities' services target and benefit low-income communities for services that provide a community-wide benefit (e.g., development of community assets/facilities, building partnerships with other organizations).

-The State reviews the eligible entities regional needs assessment to ensure the services are targeted at communities with demonstrated need.
-In addition to needs assessment, the State may ask for additional data to back up the needs assessment.
-The additional data can be in the form of regional planning data, city and county commission meeting notes, board of director minutes, and feedback from clients and community groups if available.
+[Check one item below.]
+0% [Response Option: numeric field] 12.1a.
+Income Eligibility Policy and Procedures: Describe any state policy and/or procedures for income eligibility, su income and family/household composition. ich as treatment of Excerpt from manual: Client eligibility for direct CSBG services is based upon income level.
+The State of NorthDakota, as p 673(2) of the CSBG Act, has always established the eligible income level for CSBG services at 125% of the official poverty lin Secretary of the Department of Health and Human Services based on information provided by the Office of Management and B e as defined by the 12.2.
+Income Eligibility for General/Short-Term Services: Describe how the state ensures eligible entities generally verify income eligibility for those services with limited in-take p individual income verification is not possible or practical),An example of these services is emergency food assistance. procedures (where Exceptions to the eligibility criteria could include food pantries, donations centers, assistive equipment items that are donated to to eligible clients of the agency.
+If an individual needs food or assistive equipment and the entity has it available, a client should accessing because they don't meet the guidelines.
+Clients who claims no income must sign and date a self- declaration form atter information is documented by the caseworker and added to the client file.
+1 not be prevented from 12.3.
+Community-targeted Services: Describe how the state ensures eligible entities' services target and benefit low-incom- services that provide a community-wide benefit (e.g., development of community assets/facilities, building partnerships or ganizations).
+The State reviews the eligible entities statewide needs assessment - including region and county-specific information - to ensure at communities with demonstrated need.
+In addition to needs assessment, the State may ask for additional data to back up the ne additional data can be in the form of regional planning data, city and county commission meeting notes, board of director minut clients and community groups if available. eeds assessment.
+The